 Right in the centre of Hals is its own icon: the jaw bone of a blue whale harpooned in the Barents Sea in 1868 by Captain C. Klitgaard from Hals, and placed in front of his home on the town square.
 What you see today is a glass fibre copy, as the original is now kept by the National Gallery of Denmark, where it is protected from the wind and weather.

-Thanks to is strategic position at the mouth of the Limfjord, Hals has a long and glorious history.
-A prominent reminder is the historic fort, Hals Skanse, built between 1653 – 54 on the orders of King Frederik III.
-The fort was designed to protect the only entrance to the Limfjord at the time in the event of war.
+Thanks to its strategic location at the entrance to the Limfjord, Hals has a long and glorious history.
+One is reminded of this by the historic redoubt facility Hals Skanse, which was built in 1653 – 54 by order of King Frederik the 3rd.
+The purpose of the facility was to secure the then only entrance to the Limfjord in the event of war.